 There is no preparation for a duplex ultrasound.
-You may need to wear a medical gown.
+You may need to wear a medical gown and will be lying face-up on the exam table for the test.
 The ultrasound technician will spread a gel over the area being tested.
 The gel helps to conduct the sound waves through your tissues.
 A wand, called a transducer, is positioned over the area being examined.
-This wand sends out the sound waves.
-A computer measures how the sound waves reflect back, and changes the sound waves into pictures.
+This wand sends out the sound waves and a computer measures how the sound waves reflect back and translates the sound waves into pictures.
 The Doppler creates a “swishing” sound, which is the sound of your blood moving through the arteries and veins.
 You need only to stay still during the exam.
-Most scans take 15-20 minutes.
+Most duplex ultrasound scans take 15-20 minutes.

 Are There any Risks to a Duplex Ultrasound?